tritonix/triton/README.md

 Portions Copyright (c) 2012-2013 The Cryptonote developers.

 ## Introduction
-Triton is a Monero forked cryptocurrency which aims to be truly decentralised.
-Triton comes with all features Monero has, privacy, ASIC resistance mining algorithm, Bulletproofs which significantly reduce transaction fees.
+ Triton is a Monero forked cryptocurrency that aims to be truly decentralized.
+It comes with all features Monero has in version 0.13.0.
+Privacy, ASIC resistance, bulletproof, which significantly reduces transaction fee.
+And to ensure the resistance to ASIC, Triton will follow Monero's mining algorithm updates.
+ The purpose of Triton is to show how a digital currency can be truly decentralized.
+More specifically decentralizing hash power.
+ To do this, Triton's new protocol will converge each miners hash rate to a valid point.
+Every miner will have a unique miner id which cannot be arbitrarily manipulated, and different difficulties that depend on their hash power.

 ## Build
 The following table summarizes the tools and libraries required to build.
 A